telefonicaid/kafnus/doc/02_architecture.md

 - The mutation is published to the `test_http` Kafka topic.
 - The **HTTP sink connector** (Aiven implementation) forwards the payload to the configured external API.

-👉 Again, no `HeaderRouter` is involved.
+👉 No `HeaderRouter` is involved.
 The logic is limited to transforming the NGSI entity into the desired HTTP payload before forwarding.